-3.7.1 Allowable Uses Upon Issuance of a Zoning Permit by Administrative Officer - All of the following uses shall be allowed in the I/C District after issuance of a Zoning Permit by the Administrative Officer-and Site Plan and approval by the DRB shall also be required.
+- 3.7.1 Allowable Uses Upon Issuance of a Zoning Permit by Administrative Officer The following uses shall be allowed in the I/C District after issuance of a Zoning Permit by the Administrative Officer.
 Site Plan Review and approval by the DRB pursuant to Section 5.5 may be required.
-Only one principal use may be approved on any one lot, with the exception of those lots approved through the PUD/Residential PUD Section.

 - a) Accessory dwelling, as provided in Section 5.9.

 - b) Accessory uses or structures, except outside storage, to the uses in 3.7.1.

 - c) Car wash.

 - d) Catering service.

 - e) Equipment service and repair business, including retail sales.

 - f) Equipment supply and/or rental business, including retail sales.

 - g) Food processing establishment.

 - h) Office, Business.

 - i) Office, Professional.

 - j) Personal services.

 - k) Storage and distribution center.

-- I) Warehousing use.
+- Warehousing use.

 - m) Wholesale trade use.

-3.7.2 Allowable Uses Upon Issuance of Conditional Use Approval - The following uses, with accessory structures, may be allowed in the I/C District after issuance of conditional use approval by the DRB.
+- 3.7.2 Allowable Uses Upon Issuance of Conditional Use Approval The following uses may be allowed in the I/C District after issuance of conditional use approval by the DRB.